2025 Tesla vandalism: Canada

 In Vancouver, police arrested a man suspected of vandalizing a Tesla dealership multiple times between January 1 and March 21, spray-painting obscenities on the building.
 In Montreal, police arrested two members of an activist group who sprayed paint on a dealership.

 On March 17, a Tesla Model S parked in a test drive spot reserved for a showroom inside Masonville Place in London, Ontario, was set on fire; no injuries were reported.
 March 18, a Tesla car was burned in southeast Calgary.
 March 19, a Tesla Cybertruck was burned in Calgary.
 On March 20, 80 Teslas were damaged at a dealership in Hamilton, Ontario, with cars having deep scratches and tires punctured.

 February 13 and March 31 Tesla vehicles were vandalized in Victoria, Canada.
 In Vancouver, there have been 28 acts of vandalism against Teslas, charging stations and car dealerships since January (as of April 1).
 On April 3 a pregnant woman was injured after a rock was thrown at her Tesla.

 France

 Around a dozen Teslas were set on fire outside a dealership in Toulouse on February 23.
 Eight cars were destroyed and another four were damaged.

 Several Tesla Superchargers were set on fire in Saint-Chamond.
 The police said two chargers were completely destroyed, while the others were damaged.

-A dozen burnings of Teslas have happened from September, 2024 to April, 2025 in Deux-Sévres.
+A dozen burnings of Teslas have happened from January 2025 to April 2025 in Deux-Sèvres.